 If projects are the vehicles for business strategy, project managers are the drivers that help businesses get to where they want to go.
-But how do you make sure your project managers are prepared and qualified to get your team to the metaphorical ‘sustainable finish line’?
-We’ll walk you through what it takes to become a sustainable project manager and how to get officially certified as a green project manager.
+In that case, how to you become a capable driver to get your organisation to the sustainable finish line?
+An easy way is to become a certified sustinable project manager.

 Why do we need Sustainable Project Managers?

-Running projects sustainably is no easy feat.
-Environmental standards, legislations, and compliances are growing by the day and the bulk of the burden has fallen on the shoulders of project managers, many of which have just learnt of these new concepts and are trying to adapt as they go.
-Not only do they have to keep the ‘iron triangle’ of project management (time, cost, and scope) at bay, project managers now have to consider the environmental and social impact of all their activities.
+Executing projects sustainably is no easy feat.
+Environmental standards, legislations, and compliances continue to grow, and it’s up to project managers to create and manage projects within those constraints.
+As well as keeping the ‘iron triangle’ of project management (time, cost, and scope) balanced, project managers now have to consider the environmental and social impact of their activities.

-Project managers are bearing the weight of transparency and accountability without the proper tools, knowledge, and frameworks.
-And this is setting them, and organisations, up for failure.
+Many organisations expect project managers start managing sustainability and accountability concerns without the proper tools, knowledge, and frameworks.
+Unfortunately, this is setting organisations up for failure.
 In fact, surveys showed that in 2016 only 2% of sustainability programs were successful.

-If project managers are the key drivers of sustainability, they need to be equipped with the right knowledge and frameworks.
-In the near future, the role of the project managers will need to develop themselves as sustainability specialists and their personal ethics, transparency and knowledge will play a significant role in their duties.
-If you want sustainable projects, you need sustainable project managers.
+If project managers are the drivers of sustainability, then they have to be equipped with the right skillset and frameworks.
+As the role of the project managers continues to evolve, they will need to develop themselves as sustainability specialists.
+It makes sense that organisations who want sustainable projects will value project managers with this skill set.

 What is a Sustainable Project Manager?

-Though there is no specific agreed upon definition for a sustainable project manager, we can loosely define them as project managers that apply sustainable project management philosophies and approaches.
+There isn’t a standard definition for a sustainable project manager.
+However, we can loosely define them as project managers who apply sustainability theory and approaches.

 If we adapt Silvius and others’ definitions of sustainable project management, a sustainable project manager:

-Now that definition may sound and feel a bit clunky and depending on the sustainable project management framework they apply, the definition could be further expanded or minimized.
+Likely, the definition of a sustainable project manager will depend on the sustainable project management framework of your organisation.
 No matter the choice of framework, there are five general characteristic of a sustainable project manager:

 - They apply the Triple Bottom Line perspective that actively considers people and the planet in addition to profit.